Contribution from Adele Brunner

 R+R — Repurposed homeware & art

-Modern design meets traditional craft at Claire Parish’s online shop R+R – an appealing mix of homeware, art, and textiles, many items of which have been rediscovered, recycled or repurposed.
-Check out the iconic ginger jars (from HK$299) in a range of shapes, sizes and colours as well as other decorative ceramics, organic cotton Turkish towels (from HK$160), pretty table runners (HK$325), and throws (HK$395).
-She also has one-off wooden pieces, such as towel ladders and kung-fu benches.
-Can’t decide what your mum might like best?
-Parish sells gift cards so your mama can indulge in some online retail therapy and choose exactly what she’d like.
+Modern design meets traditional craft at Claire Parish’s online shop R+R – an appealing mix of homeware, art, and textiles, many items of which have been rediscovered, recycled, or repurposed.
+Check out the iconic ginger jars for storing spices and herbs (from HK$319) in a range of shapes, sizes and colours, as well as other decorative ceramics, organic cotton Turkish towels (from HK$160), and pretty handmade table runners (HK$325).

 Find them: Online store